OT75/Raggy2/README.md

 - **Sliding-window chat history**, capped at the last 6 messages (3 exchanges); older turns are dropped, not summarized.
-A summary-buffer layer (compressing overflow turns instead of discarding them) was designed and briefly working, and could be added baed on the avaialble resources.
+A summary-buffer layer (compressing overflow turns instead of discarding them) was designed and briefly working, and could be added baed on the available resources.

 ## Stack